bcgov/digital_marketplace/docs/codespaces.md

 # Codespaces

 For near-instant access to a working development environment without the need to install or run anything on your local machine, try using our remote devcontainer on GitHub Codespaces.
-This remote container has all dependencies installed and has run the latest migrations.
+This remote container has all dependencies installed and runs the latest migrations (it runs `npm i` and `npm run migrations:latest` every time it starts up).

 ## Accessing the Codespace